LLMs Prompted for Graphs: Hallucinations and Generative Capabilities: Introduction

-While querying LLMs for graph structures is unexplored and might sound promising, it raises a number of questions we further investigate in the remainder of this paper.
-First, we detail the envisioned interaction framework in which the objective is to collect a graph as a LLM output.
-Once this basic interaction framework has been established, a first research question refers to the quality of the collected graphs.
-Namely, are output graphs accurate with regard to the original queried graph?
-And moreover, are some answers wrong and inaccurate, in other words do LLMs hallucinate graphs?
-Second, we showcase the potential of graph requests and their capacity to extract information regarding target LLMs in a request-efficient way.
-To that end, we compare our proposal (the Graph Atlas Distance) to the Hallucination Leaderboard \cite{board}.
+Though querying LLMs for graph structures is unexplored and might sound promising, it raises a number of questions we further investigate in the following.
+First, we detail the interaction framework in which the objective is to collect a graph as a LLM output.
+Once this has been established, we focus on the quality of the collected graphs proposing adapted metrics to answer RQ1 and RQ2, within the lens of hallucination.
+Hallucination is commonly defined as when \textit{the generated content is nonsensical or unfaithful to the provided source content} \cite{ji2023survey, zhang2023siren}.
+In RQ1, as there is a ground truth comparison, any error can be interpreted as hallucination.
+In RQ2, we measure the frequency with which LLMs produce highly inaccurate random graphs, referring to such errors as hallucinations.

+Finally, we showcase the potential of graph queries and their ability to extract information from LLMs in a request-efficient manner.
+To this end, we compare the Hallucination Leaderboard \cite{board} rank to the rank we produce with our two proposed metrics.